jdplumst/jdplumst/README.md

 My name is J.D. and I'm someone looking to learn the world of web development!
 Feel free to check out my repositories and offer and any critiques of my work!

+🔭 I recently created an app called PokéZoo where users can collect Pokémon to gain points which they can use to increase their collection.
+This app was built with Next.js and the code can be found here [here](https://github.com/jdplumst/pokezoo).
+Constant updates are being made for this app.

 🔭 I’m currently working on a Social Network Website built with React and Express.
 You can find the repository for the frontend code [here](https://github.com/jdplumst/social-network-frontend) and the repository for the backend code [here](https://github.com/jdplumst/social-network-backend).

-🔭 I'm currently working on an app called PokéZoo where users can collect Pokémon to gain points which they can use to increase their collection.
-This app is being built with Next.js and the code can be found here [here](https://github.com/jdplumst/pokezoo).

 ### Languages and Tools
 <p align="left">